WGBH/stock-sales-2/app/views/collections/frontline.md

 ## Medium

-TODO: Medium-length blurb for banner goes here.
+Television’s top rated **NEWS** and **INVESTIGATIVE** documentary series

 ## Long

-Frontline: Television’s top rated **NEWS** and **INVESTIGATIVE** documentary series, broadcast on WGBH since 1983.
-Frontline now airs year round and recently launched an extensive Youtube Channel with short form videos on issues related to their programs.
-Frontline also produced “Frontline/World” (2002-2010) which profiled the global community, covering countries and cultures rarely seen on American television.
+Featuring in-depth investigative journalism, Frontline's coverage of issues has earned it multiple Emmys since it was first broadcast on WGBH in 1983.
+The companion website contains extensive interviews, teacher resources, video and additional material related to the broadcast subjects.
+Frontline also recently launched an extensive Youtube Channel with short form videos.
+From 2002-2010, Frontline produced “Frontline/World” which profiled the global community, covering countries and cultures rarely seen on American television.
 Frontline streams 189 current and archival programs on its site, organized by broadcast year.